NikolasKost/usm-torque-vectoring/README.md

 A modular Simulink platform for developing, comparing, and validating control architecture for a four-wheel-drive hub-motor Formula Student car.
-Seeded by the Year 4 yaw-control thesis; built to be incrementally extended by the USM controls sub-team.
+Seeded by my Year 4 yaw-control thesis; built to be incrementally extended by USM controls enthusiasts.

 ## Status
 Phase 0 complete (`v0.1-skeleton`): project under Git source control.